hackclub/jams/jams/singles/voxel-animation/en-US.md

 5) Use the tick variable to keep track of time in your animations
 6) Feel free to seek the demo code for more examples
 ```

+If you would like to learn how to add more shapes to use in your lofi animation, check out the jam's note, printed or digitally.
+They can also be found [here](https://cloud-bt4376wp7-hack-club-bot.vercel.app/0three.js_ultimate_geometry_guide.pdf)

 Farewell traveler!
 <img src="https://media1.giphy.com/media/6VriQO3GFRwwBVPbi4/giphy.gif?cid=ecf05e474dx0omnat02vthuv0n1komd3yefmcqhqljwguudnandep=v1_gifs_searchandrid=giphy.gif" width="25%"/>